romanareyna/node-express-swagger/README.md

 ## Running the Server

-With [NodeJS](https://nodejs.org/en/) installed, you can started the server by running,
+With [NodeJS](https://nodejs.org/en/) installed, you can started the server by running:

 ```sh
 node app.js